-The Board designates the following individual to serve as the Corporation's Compliance Officer (also known as "Anti-Harassment Compliance Officer") (hereinafter referred to as the "CO").
+The Board designates the following individual to serve as the Corporation's Compliance Officer (also known as 'Anti-Harassment Compliance Officer') (hereinafter referred to as the 'CO').

-Tim Armstrong

-Assistant Superintendent

-812-753-4230

-1029 W 650 S 3321 W 800 S

-Fort Branch, IN 47648 tim.armstrong@sgibson.k12.in.us
+Tim Armstrong Assistant Superintendent 812-753-4230 3321 W 800 S Fort Branch, IN 47648 tim.armstrong@sgibson.k12.in.us

-The names, titles, and contact information for the Compliance Officers CO will be published annually on the School Corporation's web site and on each individual school's website.
+The names, titles, and contact information for the CO will shall be published annually on the Corporation's website and on each individual school's website.

-The Compliance Officer are responsible for coordinating the District's efforts to comply with applicable Federal and State laws and regulations, including the District's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment on the basis of a protected class.
+The Compliance Officer are responsible for coordinating the District's Corporation's efforts to comply with applicable Federal and State laws and regulations, including the District's Corporation's duty to address in a prompt and equitable manner any inquiries or complaints regarding harassment on the basis of a protected class.

-The CO will oversee the investigation of any complaints of harassment based on a protected class which may be filed pursuant to the Board's adopted internal complaint procedure (see below) and will attempt to resolve such complaints.
-The Board will provide for the prompt and equitable resolution of complaints alleging harassment based on a protected class.
+The CO will shall oversee the investigation of any complaints of harassment based on a protected class which may be filed pursuant to the Board's adopted internal complaint procedure (see below) and will shall attempt to resolve such complaints.
+The Board will shall provide for the prompt and equitable resolution of complaints alleging harassment based on a protected class.